-- (a) Instruct visitors to wash their hands before entering and after leaving the patient's/resident's room, and before and after personal contact (refer to sub-section 2, "Hand Hygiene"). - (b) Visitors who provide direct care to the patient/resident, or who have significant contact with the patient/resident or their environment, should follow the same precautions as healthcare providers, as per health region policies and procedures (refer to sub-section 4, "Personal Protective Equipment"). - (c) Visitors must not use the patient's/resident's bathroom or sit on the bed. - (d) Visitors must not visit other patients/residents or attend social functions within the facility.
+- (a) Instruct visitors to perform hand hygiene before entering and after leaving the patient's/resident's room, and before and after personal contact (refer to sub-section 3, "Hand Hygiene"). - (b) Visitors who provide direct care to the patient/resident, or who have significant contact with the patient/resident or their environment, should follow the same precautions as healthcare providers, as per local policies and procedures (refer to sub-section 2, "Personal Protective Equipment"). - (c) Visitors must not use the patient's/resident's bathroom or sit on the bed. - (d) Visitors must not visit other patients/residents or attend social functions within the facility.